eric-vargo/eric-vargo.github.io/_posts/2015-06-01-REST-API-Guidelines.markdown

 - put the version in an HTTP header
 - put the version in a parameter, such as ?v=1.0

 It's easy to add another “V2” URL to have another version of the APIs, but I believe this to be more problematic than the header solution for one key reason; This creates a complete set of URLs for a particular version when you might only be changing a small percentage of them.
 Granted, this may be desirable from an organizational standpoint, but I think the better approach is to use the HTTP header solution.
-I think having a verion in the URL forces a client to write a bit more code to maintain URLs through string concatenation.
+I think having a version in the URL forces a client to write a bit more code to maintain URLs through string concatenation.
 It's cleaner to set the header to a value.

 Twilio had a different approach to this that I thought was clever.
 They force a user to send a date along with the request, and they will use the version of the API in place for that date and time.
 So, a client will use the date they developed against the API.
 This prevents the client from having to explicitly know what version they are coding against.